Home

 A 1 carat stone will look larger or smaller to the eyes too, depending on how the gemstone is cut.
 For example, an emerald cut stone carries most of the weight on top and an Asscher cut carries most of the weight under the top of the stone.
 So, a 1 carat Asscher cut gemstone will look smaller than a 1 carat emerald cut gemstone.

-Cubic zirconia tends to look more like a diamond in sizes ranging from 0.3 to around 1.5 carats in size.
+Cubic zirconia tends to look more like a diamond in sizes ranging from 0.30 to around 1.5 carats in size.
 Once you start reaching sizes of around 2 carats, a cubic zirconia looks a lot less like a diamond because of its dazzling light reflective qualities.
+But the 3/4 (three-quarter) cubic zirconia gemstone size is really the most ideal carat for the most realistic diamond-looking ring.

 You can mark the measurements of the cubic zirconia stone out on a piece of paper to gain a visual impression of how large the stone will look.